 The Drug War as a Make-Work Program for Law Enforcement

-I was just watching an old episode of "In the Heat of the Night," in which drug runners feature prominently, of course.
-It made me wonder, what would TV have been like over the last 40 years without the drug war?
-Script writers would have had to get inventive and picture their bad guys performing actual crimes - rather than hunting them down for the pre-crime offense of possessing politically ostracized substances.
+was just watching an old episode of "In the Heat of the Night," in which drug runners feature prominently, of course.
+It made me wonder, what would TV have been like over the last 40 years without the Drug War?
+Script writers would have had to get inventive and picture their bad guys performing actual crimes - rather than hunting them down for the pre-crime of possessing politically ostracized substances.

 The absurdity of the situation is clear when Chief Gillespie is asked how the officers should confront a newly arrived suspect at a drug dealer's house.

 "How do you want to deal with him?" asks Virgil.

 "I wanna know what he's got in that backpack," says the Chief.